PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: PRISM: A Multimodal rag framework for inverse folding

 We treat the vector database $D$ as a \emph{prior-knowledge memory} of potential-motif representations over which retrieval is performed.
 Given $M$ proteins with structures and sequences $\mathbb{P}=\{(B^p,S^p):p\in[M]\}$, we encode each $P^p$ via Eq. \ref{eq:joint-embed} to obtain $\mathbb{E}=\{\mathcal{E}^p\}_{p=1}^M$.
 The database is

 Each residue embedding $\mathcal{E}^{p}_{r}$ summarizes the locality around residue $r$ in protein $p$.
 Let $\phi(\cdot)$ map a residue neighborhood to a motif representation in a metric space $(\mathcal{M},d)$.
-Retrieval by similarity of $\mathcal{E}_i$ to $\Emb{d}$ effectively searches for nearby motifs in $\mathcal{M}$. \emph{Implementation note:} Our vector-DB search runs entirely on GPU, substantially reducing search time (Section~\ref{sec:runtime}).
+Retrieval by similarity of $\mathcal{E}_i$ to $\Emb{d}$ effectively searches for nearby motifs in $\mathcal{M}$. \emph{Implementation note:} Our vector-DB is created with the \emph{training split of the CATH-4.2 dataset}~\citep{cath42}, and any search in it runs entirely on GPU, substantially reducing search time (Sec.~\ref{sec:runtime}).